voxel51/fiftyone/docs/source/integrations/cvat.rst

     **IMPORTANT**: When uploading existing labels to CVAT, the `id` of the labels in FiftyOne are stored in a `label_id` attribute of the CVAT shapes.
-    If a `label_id` is modified in CVAT, then FiftyOne may not be able to merge the annotation with its existing |Label| instance; in such cases, it must instead delete the existing label and create a new |Label| with the shape's contents.
+    If a `label_id` is modified in CVAT, then FiftyOne may not be able to merge the annotation with its existing |Label| instance; it must instead delete the existing label and create a new |Label| with the shape's contents.
 In such cases, if `allow_additions` and/or `allow_deletions` were set to `False` on the annotation schema, this can result in CVAT edits being rejected.
 See :ref:`this section <cvat-limitations>` for details.

 .. _cvat-labeling-videos: